Workers’ Compensation Lawyers Atlanta, GA

 Emotional Trauma

 Not all injuries are physical in nature.
-Employees who develop mental health conditions such as stress, anxiety, or post-traumatic stress disorder (PTSD) may become permanently disabled.
+Employees who develop mental health conditions such as post-traumatic stress disorder (PTSD) may become permanently disabled.
 In order to have a compensable workers’ compensation claim for a mental health condition, the Supreme Court of Georgia requires injured workers to have suffered a simultaneous physical injury.

 Unlike other personal injury law firms in Georgia, we do not focus on obtaining quick settlements.
 Instead, our workers’ compensation lawyers work towards obtaining the best possible results for our clients.
-If you’re seeking to Win Big in your workers’ compensation claim, an Atlanta workers’ compensation attorney at Win Big has got the winning formula for you.

 Experience, Experience, Experience!